 “The noseride is one of surfing’s peak moments: part fluid dynamics, part magic.
 But how does noseriding actually work?”

 Whimsical subject matter and overall tone but there’s actually a pretty satisfying scientific explanation about the mysterious forces behind hanging ten in this little video by the good folks at Patagonia.
-Fluid dance, one of the most pure maneuvers in all of sport:
+This fluid dance is one of the most pure maneuvers in all of sport: